Before you travel

 Protecting your belongings

-Be aware of pickpockets on public transport and in the tourist and pedestrian areas of Sarajevo and other cities.
+Beware of pickpockets and bag-snatchers on public transport and in the tourist and pedestrian areas of Sarajevo and other cities.
 Make sure personal belongings, including your passport, are secure.
 Obvious displays of wealth, including large quantities of cash or jewellery and luxury vehicles can make you a target for opportunist thieves.

 There has been an increase in thefts from cars in popular tourist areas in and around Sarajevo, particularly on Mount Trebevic.
 Make sure your vehicle is locked and your belongings are out of sight.
 Take particular care in areas popular with foreign tourists and in crowded public venues.